Joseph Ferdinand of Bavaria: Death and legacy

-Joseph Ferdinand died of smallpox on February 6, 1699, at the age of six, leaving the Spanish Succession uncertain again.
+Joseph Ferdinand died of typhoid fever on February 6, 1699, at the age of six, leaving the Spanish Succession uncertain again.
 His death was quite sudden, marked by seizures, vomiting and prolonged loss of consciousness.
 He was rumored to have been poisoned by his grandfather Leopold I, but nothing has been proven.
 He is buried in Brussels.
 With him the furthest line of descent possible from the marriage of Philip IV of Spain and his second wife and niece Mariana of Austria ended.

 Joseph Ferdinand's death before that of Charles II, the last Habsburg king of Spain, helped to trigger the War of the Spanish Succession.
 If he had survived Charles, the European powers might have permitted him to accede to the throne of Spain under the terms of the First Partition Treaty.

 In his biography of Charles II, John Langdon-Davies describes the impact of the prince's death:It was as if the one iron band holding together a crumbling ruin had suddenly broken; the mystical joy gave way to very material discontent.
 The population which had been exalted by patriotic fantasy into a state of euphoria that bore no relation whatever to their daily experiences, now saw life as slow starvation, with bread and all other foods scarce and dear, fields without crops, frontiers without protection, existence without hope.
 Even when there was almost nothing to eat Spaniards could feel themselves well-fed if they could believe in their dream; once the dream vanished, all crumbled away.
 Jose Fernando of Bavaria had been the point around which fantasy could weave compensating patterns of national dignity, at his death the insubstantial fabric disappeared.